-6.8 ICT Risk
+6.8 ICT risk

-Within LeasePlan ICT risk is defined as any risk which is related to information and communication technology.
+We define ICT risk as any risk which is related to information and communication technology.
 As there is substantial overlap with (processes related to) operational risk such as self assessments, loss reporting and business continuity (including disaster recovery), ICT risk mainly focuses on information security.
+Our Information Security Policy, as set by the Managing Board, includes requirements on creating awareness, sufficient staffing and governance, security incident reporting and risk assessment.
+This policy prescribes the requirements for the organisation of information security in each Group company.
+Local management is responsible for managing information security in their Group company.
 Each Group company must have an information security officer ("ISO") role assigned.
-The ISO role reports to senior management or is assigned to a member of the senior management and cooperates closely with the Information Security department at our corporate centre.
+The ISO role reports to senior management or is assigned to a member of the senior management and cooperates closely with the Information Security & Governance department at our corporate centre.
+Our corporate Information security & governance department is responsible for establishing and maintaining the ICT Risk Framework, monitoring our ICT Risk profile and the collation and validation of ICT risk reporting at Group level.
+This department prepares on a bi-monthly basis a consolidated ICT Risk report (based upon the ICT risk reports reported by Group companies) for the Group's Information Security Board.
 Similar to operational risk, all Group companies including LeasePlan Bank, structurally identify, assess, and report their ICT risks.
 Each Group company is required to complete an annual ICT risk and control self assessment The resulting risk scorecard and action log provide a platform for mitigating any identified risks.
 Furthermore we have adopted a customised variant of the OCTAVE (Operationally Critical Threat, Asset and Vulnerability Evaluation) methodology and produced a toolkit of workflows and templates.
 Each Group company is responsible for producing an information asset inventory and it is recommended that the OCTAVE methodology is used to achieve this.
 The output from the information asset inventory is created, maintained and reviewed by the individual Group companies.
 On a day to day basis ICT issues and risks are typically identified and established via information technology infrastructure library ("ITIL") ICT management processes, (especially incident management and problem management), upon which our ICT Management processes are based.
 Risk analysis activities are incorporated within ITIL processes.
 Under Pillar 1 no specific capital requirements for ICT risk need to be calculated for regulatory purposes.

 Within LeasePlan the financial impacts resulting from ICT risk incidents (also system unavailability, network communications failure and information security) are classified as operational losses.
 These events and their impact on our result are therefore to be captured in our operational loss database.
 Consequently, the reporting of these losses results in capital requirements under the internal operational loss data model as described in section 6.5.
 Furthermore, in the determination of low frequency-high impact operational loss scenarios, ICT risks are also considered.